David-B-M/cmsc447-sp2024-himalayans/README.md

 <figure>
     <img src="current_appearance/LevelExample 4-9.png" height="300px">
     <figcaption>LevelExample as of 4-9.
 Level is playable.
 To jump, press the up arrow key.
 The game will freeze if you hit a rock or when time runs out.
+Refresh to play again.
 Credits: Anna.</figcaption>
 </figure>

 # Sprint 1 - Design